cebuhomepages/dev_site/app/_posts/2015-03-25-busy-week-for-loan-processing.md

 ## Busy and Excited

 It's an exciting time for most, the idea that the key to your home/unit will be given to you in the coming months is an exciting feeling.
-It's humbling that I am able to witness smiles I see when they hear the good news.
+It's humbling that I am able to witness smiles when they hear the good news.